 Most real estate investors use cash-basis accounting.
 This method recognizes income and expenses when money is exchanged.

 Bookkeeping focuses on recording transactions and ensuring the books are accurate and up to date.
-Accounting uses bookkeeping as a foundation, but the scope expands to cover financial planning, audits, performance measurement, compliance, and reporting.
+Accounting uses bookkeeping as a foundation and expands the scope to cover financial planning, audits, performance measurement, compliance, and reporting.

 Accounting for real estate can be complex, but the right tools and support make it manageable.
 With high-quality software like REI Hub, which is designed for real estate, you can simplify your accounting process and streamline your rental property business.